How to Test a Transformer without Power (5 Steps)

 I got a 54.7Ω reading for the top terminals.

-Important: If you get an infinite or decimal reading, you might have to change the resistance range.
+Important: You might have to change the resistance range if you get an infinite or decimal reading.
 For instance, I used a 20K range for the bottom terminals and a 200Ω range for the top terminals.

-Quick Tip: The winding that has the higher resistance is the primary winding.
+Quick Tip: The winding with higher resistance is the primary winding.

 Therefore, the 2.02KΩ winding is the primary winding (bottom two terminals).
-And the 54.7Ω winding is the secondary winding (top three terminals).
+The 54.7Ω winding is the secondary winding (top three terminals).

 Step 3 – Test Primary and Secondary Terminals

-Before Starting: After identifying the primary and secondary windings, you can move on to the testing process.
+Before Starting: After identifying the primary and secondary windings, you can begin testing.

 The transformer works fine if the readings show an open circuit (infinite resistance).
 Also, carry out tests for both 200Ω and 20MΩ resistance ranges.